Loclyz/Loclyz/README.md

 ### Hi there 👋
+Currently improving my javascript, python and more...
+Currently working on multiple websites as a way of learning/improving

 <!--
 **Loclyz/Loclyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.